arvindatmuri/arvindatmuri/README.md

 🏢 I work as an Automation Engineer⚙ in Test🧪

-❗ I Primarily work on Python , but i do have experience in Java and many other languaes
+❗ I Primarily work on Python , but i do have experience in Java and many other languaes.

-Skills: Automation Using Selenium, Appium using (pyTest, RobotFramework, Unittest, Junit, TestNG) and Cypress, NLP, Data Scraping
+🐱‍🏍 I'm skilled in: Test Automation Using Selenium, Appium using (pyTest, RobotFramework, Unittest, Junit, TestNG) and Cypress, NLP, Data Scraping.

 🤔 I’m interested in: Artificial Intelligence🤖 & Cloud ☁